1inch/jobocar/README.md

 ## Challenges we ran into

-- Integrate custom styled Google Maps and render radius driving areas
+- Integrate custom styled Google Maps and render radius driving areas.
-- Building the hardware kit with Raspberry PI, LTE modem, GPS Tracker, RFID reader, 4k camera and 15" touchscreen
+- Building the hardware kit with Raspberry PI, LTE modem, GPS Tracker, RFID reader, 4k camera and 15" touchscreen.
 - Setup E-Paper display and deploying automatically generated QR codes.
+- Setup internet connectivity trough the LTE modem and a SIM Card.
+- Building a lot of UI components.
+- Integrating uPort.me in to the dApp.

-# Raspberry PI Code
+## Raspberry PI Code

 Raspberry PI code can be found at ``./pi`` directory.

+### How to run it on the Raspberry PI

 ## Accomplishments that we're proud of